oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 And the corresponding JIDL would be:

 ```
-Album = Record                                  // model for the album
-   1 artist           Artist                    // artist associated with this album
-   2 title            String                    // commonly known title for this album
-   3 pub_data         Publication-Data          // metadata about album publication
-   4 tracks           ArrayOf(Track) [1..*]     // individual track descriptions
-   5 cover_art        Image optional            // cover art image for this album
+Tracks = ArrayOf(Track){1..*}                     // Tracks is an array of one or more Track values

 Track = Record                                    // for each track there's a file with the audio and a metadata record
    1 location         String                      // path to the file audio location in local storage
    2 metadata         TrackInfo                   // description of the track
 ```

 > EDITOR'S NOTE:  need examples of applying the TypeOptions